Why Sifnos is Worth Visiting: 7 Reasons for 2026

 Robyn smiling and standing at the back of the slow ferry as it approaches Sifnos.
 You can see the island close by.

-A slow ferry also lets you appreciate the gorgeous views of the Aegean Sea outside in the salty air.
+A slow ferry lets you appreciate the gorgeous views of the Aegean Sea outside in the salty air.
 You’re on holiday in Greece… there is no need to rush the experience!

 Gavin wearing a face mask sitting on a seat on the bus.
 We found the bus very efficient and easy to use.

-As we mentioned, Sifnos has excellent public transportation.
-The bus system is reliable, cost–effective, convenient, and comfortable.
+Sifnos has excellent public transportation.
+The bus system is reliable, cost-effective, convenient, and comfortable.

 If you are traveling in the low season, make sure to check their website for an updated schedule.